netxms/netxms-doc/admin/glossary.rst

     Processing Policy`.

   Alarm Browser
-    View in user interface, which shows all active alarms in the system and allow user to interact with them.
+    :term:`View` in user interface, which shows all active alarms in the system and allow user to interact with them.

   Business Service
     An IT Service that directly supports a Business Process, as opposed to an